 Regular washing can damage fibres over time, so washing your scarf is only recommended when necessary.
 Airing in a steamy bathroom will refresh a scarf.

 Stains can be spot cleaned, preferably while the stain is still wet.
 Using a mixture of tepid water and washing-up liquid, gently blot out the stain with a clean sponge.
 For stubborn stains, soak the stained area overnight in this mixture.
 It is not recommended to use any brightening spot cleaning products, as these can bleach colours.

 Should a scarf need a full clean, it can be washed gently by hand in cool water with a silk and wool washing liquid.
 It's important not to use standard detergents as these contain chemicals that damage the natural fibres.
-Please do not use a washing machine as these agitate the fibres, which is damaging and over time will degrade the scarf.
+Please do not use a washing machine as it can over-agitate the fibres, which over time will damage the scarf.

 - Use a large container with cool water.

 - Add the silk and wool washing liquid, followed by the scarf.